shengwu/django-projectbuilder/README.md

 ### Extra packages

+If you add the optional `--debug` argument, your project will be created with the super handy Django Debug Toolbar

+    python djangobuilder.py --path ~/new_project --debug

 If you add the optional `--jinja2` argument, your project will be created using Jinja2 as the default Templating engine using Coffin as the adapter